romgrk/vim-exeline/readme.md

 ## vim-exeline

+> *An exeline is like a modeline, but for executing.*

-This is an useful feature I had for quite a long time, but never published.
+This is an useful feature I had for quite a long time, but never published until now.
 It is quite simple: it executes a command on `BufWritePost` events.
-One common usage I have for this is vim settings file.
-I autoreload them by having
+One common usage I have for this is autosourcing vimscript file:
 ```viml
 " !::exe [so %]
 ```
-at the top of the file.

 You can extend it by defining a function like this:
 ```viml